Reflections from the Work

 blessed be the name of the Lord.”

-Spotted an error or have feedback about an essay?
+Did you find an error or do you have feedback regarding an essay?

-If you’ve noticed a factual mistake — or wish to offer quiet feedback on a published reflection — you may use this form.
-We welcome corrections of historical, liturgical, or symbolic details.
+If you have observed a factual mistake—or wish to offer quiet feedback on a published reflection—you may use this form.
+We welcome corrections of historical, liturgical, or symbolic detail, as well as requests for sources behind our essays.